Floodplain Development Permit Requirements

 If flood waters enter the sewer system, sewage can back up and enter your home.
 To prevent this, have a licensed plumber install an interior or exterior backflow valve.
 Check with your building department for permit requirements.

-For more information talk to a professional builder, architect or contractor.
+For more information talk to a professional builder, architect, or contractor.
 Ask your building department about building permit requirements.

-Natural and Beneficial Fuctions of the Floodplain
+Natural and Beneficial Functions of the Floodplain

 Surface waters, their floodplains, and their watersheds must be viewed as parts of one ecological system.
 This system exists in a state of dynamic equilibrium.
 If one of the parts of the system is disturbed, the entire system will readjust toward a new equilibrium.
-This is true of coastal, river, and lake systems.
+This is true of coastal, river, and lake resources.
 The geological and biological effects of the system's readjustments toward its new equilibrium are often felt far from the original site of the disturbance and can last for decades.
 For this reason, if for no other, floodplain development and modification should be viewed with caution and with careful assessment of the potential adverse impacts on natural values.

 Water Resources Values